WRIT-FM: Transition to "My 95.7"

 On September 1, 2006, at 5 p.m., after playing "American Pie" by Don McLean, WRIT began stunting by playing a wide assortment of songs and directing listeners to 957needshelp.com to request and vote for songs online, in a similar manner previously done on sister station WDTW-FM in Detroit.

-The station unveiled its tweaked format on September 5 at 6 a.m., after playing an hour of songs containing the word "Magic".
-It was named "Milwaukee's 95.7", with a gold adult contemporary format.
+The station unveiled its tweaked format on September 5 at 6 am, after playing an hour of songs containing the word "Magic".
+The station rebranded as "Milwaukee's 95.7", with a gold adult contemporary format.
 The first song under the new format was "Manic Monday" by The Bangles.
 In addition to the 1960s and 1970s oldies already being played, the station mixed in a few pop music selections from the 1980s.
 In 2007, the station began using the moniker "My 95.7."

-Return To Oldies 95.7
+Return to "Oldies 95.7"

-At Midnight on December 26, 2009, the station changed its name back to "Oldies 95.7."
+At midnight on December 26, 2009, the station changed its name back to "Oldies 95.7".
 It aired an oldies format based on music from the 1960s, 1970s, and early 1980s.
 The station has since enjoyed consistent top 5 ratings finishes (12+) in the market.

 On December 2, 2013, Learfield Sports and the University of Wisconsin–Madison announced that WRIT-FM would begin to carry Wisconsin Badgers football and men's basketball broadcasts in 2014.
 Sister station WOKY serves as the Badgers' primary Milwaukee outlet, though WRIT was brought in both due to WOKY's weak nighttime signal and the growing movement of sports rights to FM (sister stations WIBA and WIBA-FM have the same arrangement in Madison).
 The two stations collectively replaced longtime Badgers affiliate WTMJ.
-The FM Badgers broadcasts moved from WRIT to sister station WRNW in late November 2018 as part of that station's conversion to a local sports radio station, though WRIT remains as an overflow option if other Badger sports or Packers Radio Network coverage airs at the same time on WRNW.
+The FM Badgers broadcasts moved from WRIT to sister station WRNW in late November 2018 as part of that station's conversion to a sports talk format, though WRIT remained an overflow option if other Badger sports or Packers Radio Network coverage airs at the same time on WRNW.

 95.7 BIG FM

-The station rebranded as "95.7 BIG FM, Milwaukee's Greatest Hits" at Midnight on September 10, 2015.
+The station rebranded as "95.7 BIG FM, Milwaukee's Greatest Hits" at midnight on September 10, 2015.
 No changes in WRIT's existing format, playlist or call letters were made.
 "Cool Change" by Little River Band was the final song under the old branding, leading into "Big Time" by Peter Gabriel to inaugurate "BIG FM".

-After the Christmas season in 2018, WRIT shifted their playlist in a heavily 80s direction with the new slogan "80s and More", and including the addition of 90s tracks, though 70s (and a reduced 60s selection, along with a very small number of 2000s tracks) remain a part of the playlist.
-The move was made to retain listeners of sister station WRNW after that station's conversion to a sports talk format, along with some WRNW personalities moving to various WRIT shifts.
+After the Christmas season in 2018, WRIT shifted its playlist in a heavily 80s direction with the new slogan "80s and More", and including the addition of 90s tracks, though 70s (and a reduced 60s selection, along with a very small number of 2000s tracks) remained a part of the playlist.
+The move was made to retain listeners of sister station 97.3 WRNW after that station's aforementioned flip, along with some WRNW personalities moving to various WRIT shifts.